 Coming into today, shares of the entertainment company had lost 5.44% in the past month.
 In that same time, the Consumer Discretionary sector lost 3.5%, while the S&P 500 lost 0.91%.

 DIS will be looking to display strength as it nears its next earnings release, which is expected to be November 7, 2019.
 The company is expected to report EPS of $0.95, down 35.81% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.77 billion, up 31.19% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for DIS.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.94% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.78% lower within the past month.
 DIS currently has a Zacks Rank of #5 (Strong Sell).